Advertisement

 Reforms to work capability assessment to cut the disability benefits bill

-Rachel Reeves confirmed that Labour will continue with the previous government’s plan to reform the work capability assessment, which assesses how much universal credit a person can get if they have a health condition, so that fewer people are eligible for support.
+Rachel Reeves hinted that Labour will continue with the previous government’s plan to reform the work capability assessment, which assesses how much universal credit a person can get if they have a health condition, so that fewer people are eligible for support.

-It is estimated that this will cut the number of people who are due to be put in the “highest tier of incapacity benefits” by more than 420,000 people, amounting to almost £5,000 lost per year per person.
+It was estimated that this will cut the number of people who are due to be put in the “highest tier of incapacity benefits” by more than 420,000 people, amounting to almost £5,000 lost per year per person.

 These plans will mostly impact new claimants but campaigners have said it will apply to existing claimants when their circumstances change, such as if they move house.